Current Research and Affiliations

-In February 2018 I will be joining the faculty of the School of Marine Science and Policy in the College of Earth, Ocean and Environment at the University of Delaware as an Assistant Professor of Fisheries Ecology.
+In February 2018 I joined the faculty of the School of Marine Science and Policy at the University of Delaware as an Assistant Professor of Fisheries Ecology.
 I look forward to new collaborations and to advising Master's and/or Ph.D. students beginning Fall 2018.

 My research is broadly focused on how the abiotic and biotic environment and organismal biology interact to influence the behavior, distribution and ecology of species, and how these interactions impact their population dynamics, life history strategies, and ecosystem roles.
 I use a variety of approaches and technologies, such as stable isotope analysis and biologging, combined in new ways to provide unique insights into marine species.